Skip to content

 Tubi crashes, freezes, or throws error codes on Roku more often than most streaming apps.
 It’s not your imagination.
 I’ve tested these fixes on a Roku Express 4K+ and a TCL Roku TV running firmware 13.0, and the steps below resolve the problem in under five minutes for most people.

 Tubi now has over 100 million monthly active users and 275,000+ movies and TV episodes.
-It’s owned by Fox Corporation, completely free, and runs on every current Roku device with firmware 7.7 or higher.
+Fox Corporation’s 2025 annual report states that Tubi reached 100 million monthly active users, making it the largest free streaming service in the US.
 The app itself isn’t the issue for most people.
 Bad cache data, slow Wi-Fi, or an outdated firmware version is usually what’s breaking things.

 • The secret remote cache-clear sequence fixes most Tubi crashes — press Home x5, Up, Rewind x2, Fast Forward x2 to wipe cached data without uninstalling